1005 N. Marion St.

 Attorney for Marijuana Cultivation Crimes in Tampa, FL

-In “manufacture of cannabis” cases in Florida, the police often search a home either with or without an arrest warrant or a search warrant.
+In “manufacture of cannabis” cases in Florida, the police often search a home with or without an arrest warrant or a search warrant.
 Any search of a home is the most scrutinized type of search under the Fourth Amendment of the United States Constitution.

-If you are being charged with growing marijuana, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you are being charged with growing marijuana, contact an experienced criminal defense attorney at Sammis Law Firm.
 We can fight your charges aggressively to help fight for the best result in your case.

-We fight drug cases involving the cultivation of cannabis throughout the greater Tampa Bay area including all of Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County and Polk County, FL.
+We fight drug cases involving the cultivation of cannabis throughout the greater Tampa Bay area, including all of Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.

 Call (813) 250-0500.